Birjees Farooqui

-Birjees Farooqui (born 11 January 1965) is a Pakistani actress and former newscaster.
+Birjees Farooqui is a Pakistani actress and former newscaster.
 She is known for her roles in the dramas Tumhare Hain, Bandish, Kasa-e-Dil, Muqaddar and Darr Khuda Say.

 Early life

-Farooqui was born on 11 January 1965 in Lahore, Pakistan.
+Farooqui was born in Lahore, Pakistan.
 She completed her studies from University of Lahore.

 Career

-Farooqui started working as an newscaster on PTV and later she worked in commercials and advertisements.
+Farooqui started working as an newscaster on PTV and later in commercials.
 She was noted for her roles in dramas Ishq Parast, Shukk, Takkabur, Tere Baghair, Dil Tere Naam and Pyarey Afzal.
 She appeared in dramas Bad Gumaan, Be Aitbaar, Dil-e-Beqarar, Hiddat, Yaar-e-Bewafa and Tumhare Hain.
 She has also appeared in dramas Saiyaan Way, Bandish, Darr Khuda Say, Ghar Titli Ka Par, Kasa-e-Dil, Muqaddar and Ehraam-e-Junoon.

 Personal life

 Farooqui's husband died a few years after their marriage.
 The couple have three children, a daughter and two sons.